 particular fault, only one pattern will excite the fault and allow

-propagation to the output (input = 1111 ).
+propagation to the output (inputs = 1111 ).
 Generally an ATPG

-(Automatic Test Pattern Generation) tool is used to create a list
+(Automatic Test Pattern Generation) tool is used to create a set

-of possible patterns that could detect a fault.
+of possible patterns that could detect the faults in the fault list.
 In this research

-we used both stuck-at ATPG and ATPG on a UDFM (defining

-cell-aware type faults), by taking advantage of a built-in feature
+we used both stuck-at fault ATPG and ATPG on a UDFM (user defined fault model), by taking advantage of a built-in feature

 of Mentor Graphic’s Tessent.

-For the research in this paper we consider a fault model
+For the research in this paper, we consider a fault model

 known as the “Cell-Aware Fault Model.”
 This fault model considers